-Pensions received from an approved occupational pension scheme by individuals aged 60 or over or who are compulsorily retired at age 55 under Section 8(2) of the Pensions Act (applicable to fire officers, police officers or prison officers) are not subject to tax in Gibraltar.
+Pensions received from an approved occupational pension scheme by individuals aged 60 or over or who are compulsorily retired at age 55 under Section 8(2) of the Pensions Act (applicable to fire officers, police officers, prison officers or members of the Royal Gibraltar Regiment) are not subject to tax in Gibraltar.

-Where contributions to approved personal pension schemes and retirement annuity contracts in any one year are below the maximum tax relief that can be claimed for that year, a 'one year carry back' facility is available enabling members of such schemes to top-up any unused tax relief.
+Where contributions to approved personal pension schemes and retirement annuity contracts in any one year are below the maximum tax relief that can be claimed for that year, a "one year carry back" facility is available enabling members of such schemes to top-up any unused tax relief.

-Pensions received from an approved pension scheme imported from another country shall be taxed at the rate of 2.5% insofar as it forms part of the taxable income of that individual.
+Pensions received from an approved pension scheme imported from another country ("QROPS") shall be taxed at the rate of 2.5% insofar as it forms part of the taxable income of that individual.